The Future of Work is Remote

 Harvard business review reported a 13.5% increase in productivity when the employees of Ctrip’s call center were permitted to work remotely.

-If you (your team) have been working-from-home and not from the cubicle few days a month, you know that sometimes things go wrong.
-From unexpected changes in the environment, collaboration delays, fatal miscommunications, and loss of productivity.
+If you (your team) have been working-from-home, not from the cubicle few days a month, you feel that sometimes things may go wrong.
+Fear of unexpected changes in the environment causes collaboration delays, fatal miscommunications, and loss of productivity.
 But it doesn't have to be that way.
-What you need is to learn how to weed this out and make it work seamlessly.
+All you need is to learn how to weed this out and make it work seamlessly.

-Surround yourself with people who have been down the road you want to go; who have made all the mistakes and are still successful.
+Surround yourself with people who have been down the lane you want to go; who have made all the mistakes and are now successful.

-Learn from experts about building a flexible team and working flexibility and eliminate your fear and embrace the future of work.
+Learn from experts about building a flexible team or working flexible to drop your fear and embrace the future of work.